Katherine Bennell-Pegg: Australian Space Agency

-Australian astronaut candidate
+Australian training

-As a British dual citizen, Bennell-Pegg applied to join the European Astronaut Corps in early 2021.
+As a British-Australian dual citizen, Bennell-Pegg applied to join the European Astronaut Corps in early 2021, in the first intake since 2009.
 She was one of the 25 finalists for the 2022 ESA Astronaut Group, but was not selected as part of the 17-person crew.
-However, the Australian Space Agency sponsored her training with the European Space Agency (ESA), announcing in March 2023 that she would train alongside the mission crew at the European Astronaut Centre (EAC).
+However, the Australian Space Agency sponsored her training with the European Space Agency (ESA), announcing in March 2023 that she would train alongside the mission crew at the European Astronaut Centre (EAC) in Germany.
 This marked the first time ESA provided basic training to an astronaut candidate from an international partner, making the EAC the third centre in the world to do so.
+Bennell-Pegg was one of a class of six, selected from 225,000 applicants worldwide.
+She completed the ESA Basic Training curriculum and graduated with her ESA classmates from "The Hoppers" group on 22 April 2024 as a fully-qualified astronaut.

-Bennell-Pegg became the first person to train as an astronaut under the Australian flag, marking a significant achievement for the country's representation in human spaceflight.
+Bennell-Pegg became the first Australian woman to qualify as an astronaut, and the first person to train as an astronaut under the Australian flag.
 Previous Australian-born astronauts, Paul Scully-Power and Andy Thomas, flew to space as US citizens representing NASA.
 UK-born Australian citizen Meganne Christian was also selected as a member of the 2022 ESA astronaut reserve, representing the UK Space Agency.
-Bennell-Pegg completed the ESA Basic Training curriculum and graduated with her ESA classmates from "The Hoppers" group on 22 April 2024 as a fully qualified astronaut.

 Royal Australian Air Force

-On 5 December 2024, Bennell-Pegg was appointed as a reservist Group Captain in the Royal Australian Air Force in the role of a specialist capability officer in the Air Force Reserve.
+On 5 December 2024, Bennell-Pegg was appointed as a reservist group captain in the Royal Australian Air Force in the role of a specialist capability officer in the Air Force Reserve.
 Her duties include instructing and informing colleagues about human performance optimisation, space capabilities and technologies, and how to build the necessary resilience for a resourceful, ready and inclusive workforce.

+Awaiting space flight

+As of January 2026, Bennell-Pegg is still waiting to be called up to undertake a space flight.